LandRegistry-Attic/external-style-guide/README.md

 ## Getting started

+Once you've got the requirements in place:

 * Clone this repo.

-* If you don't have Node, download and install it from here: [http://nodejs.org/](http://nodejs.org/).

 * Ensure you’ve cd’ed into the style-guide folder, then ```npm install``` to install dependencies.